This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-To sum up, by choosing to sell in mainland China, MAC Cosmetics must have its products tested on animals when required by law, like when selling in China.
+To wrap up, MAC Cosmetics allows its products to be tested on animals when required by law, like when selling in China.
 Therefore, we would NOT consider MAC to be a cruelty-free brand.

 Currently, MAC Cosmetics is on our List of Brands to Avoid – Animal Tested.